darafferty/rapthor/docs/source/preparation.rst

 Input measurement sets
 ----------------------

 The input data must have the direction-independent solutions applied to the DATA column (this is provided already by LINC) and be concatenated in frequency into a single MS file per observation [1]_.
 A script to perform this concatenation is included with Rapthor (``bin/concat_linc_files``).
-More that one input MS file can be supplied, but in this case each file must cover a different time range (e.g., interleaved observations or observations from multiple nights).
+More than one input MS file can be supplied, but in this case each file must cover a different time range (e.g., interleaved observations or observations from multiple nights).

 Sky model
 ---------